 break in the bone.
 When a fracture happens, it is either open or closed.

-Open (compound) fracture.
-The bone breaks through the
+Open fracture.
+The bone breaks through the skin.
+Or the

-Closed (simple) fracture.
-The bone is broken, but there is
+Closed fracture.
+The bone is broken, but there is no wound

 Fractures happen when more force is applied to the bone than the bone

 can absorb.
 Bones are weakest when they are twisted.
 Breaks in bones can happen from

 overuse injuries, falls, trauma, or a direct hit to the body.

 differently in each child.
 Below are the most common symptoms if your child breaks

 - Trouble using or moving the bone in a

 - Warmth, bruising, or redness